-7 TIME LIMIT TO FILE FORMAL COMPLAINTS
+TIME LIMIT TO FILE FORMAL COMPLAINTS 7

-To promote timely and effective review, the University strongly encourages complainants and other persons with knowledge of possible violations of this policy to make reports as soon as possible, ideally

-Procedures for Resolution of Reports Against Students Under Cornell University Policy 6.4 within one year of the alleged prohibited conduct.
+To promote timely and effective review, the University strongly encourages complainants and other persons with knowledge of possible violations of this policy to make reports as soon as possible, ideally within one year of the alleged prohibited conduct.
 A delay in reporting may affect the University's ability to gather relevant and reliable information, contact witnesses, investigate thoroughly, and respond meaningfully.
 It may also affect the University's ability to take disciplinary action against a student who has engaged in prohibited conduct.

-&lt;sup>3 For complaints against graduate or undergraduate teaching or research assistants arising out of performance of academic assignments, Policy 6.4 procedures governing employees apply.
+3 For complaints against graduate or undergraduate teaching or research assistants arising out of performance of academic assignments, Policy 6.4 procedures governing employees apply.

-&lt;sup>4 These procedures apply to all units of the University except for Weill Cornell Medicine, which will administer Policy 6.4 under Weill Cornell Medicine procedures.
+4 These procedures apply to all units of the University except for Weill Cornell Medicine, which will administer Policy 6.4 under Weill Cornell Medicine procedures.